Business Opportunities

 The Challenges of These Governing Institutions

-International organizations have several challenges that they must face.
+International organizations must face several challenges.
 These challenges include the following:

 1. Conflicting Political Agendas

 The main challenge of international organizations is that their objectives are not the same.
-It isn’t easy to develop a standard policy or move in the same direction as other global governing institutions.
+Developing a standard policy or moving in the same direction as other global governing institutions is complex.
 The ICC and WCO tend to focus more on the private sector.
 The UN and WTO tend to focus more on the global good.

 2. Conflicting or Confusing Objectives